 - I begin to make the ganache when the last tray of cookies are in the oven because you want to distribute the ganache between the cookies while it’s still slightly warm.
 Don’t allow it to set and cool in the saucepan.

 - I had trouble with my white chocolate ganache the first time I made these cookies.
 The white chocolate seized up because I added cold cream to already warm and melted chocolate.
 Rookie mistake!
-After a moment of panic, I discovered that I could resolve the problem by adding boiling water 1 tsp at a time and stirring until the chocolate became smooth again.
+After a moment of panic, I discovered that I could resolve the problem by adding boiling water 1 teaspoon at a time and stirring until the chocolate became smooth again.

 - I discovered you can buy crushed candy canes at bulk stores much cheaper than whole candy canes.